What Are Paczki? Plus How to Make These Treats at Home

 Paczki is pronounced poonch-kee.
 Polish is a tough language!

-What is the difference between a paczki and a doughnut?
+What’s the difference between paczki and doughnuts?

 Paczki is just a type of doughnut, the same way a cruller, beignet or cider doughnut is.
 Paczki are also Polish in origin and some recipes call for a splash of vodka—very Polish indeed!